Synopsis: A jovial group of soldiers work and play at Camp Charlotte.

 Life is tiring; but at least we get a salary.
-That was the motto of the regiment at Camp Charlotte.
+That was the motto of the Camp Charlotte regiment.
 Their tough roadwork job was secure because no one else at Fort Concho wanted it.
-Bram and his fellow soldiers were shortening road lengths and fixing damaged lanes to Head of Middle Concho.
-By straightening curvy routes, the soldiers reduced travel time to the western parts of the district.
+Soldiers, such as Bram, were shortening road lengths and fixing damaged lanes to Head of Middle Concho.
+The soldiers reduced travel time to the western parts of the district by straightening curvy routes.

-Two months of work at Camp Charlotte equated to twenty-six dollars in greenbacks or (because of the exchange rate) twenty dollars in silver coins.
+For the privates, two months of work at Camp Charlotte equated to twenty-six dollars in greenbacks or—because of the exchange rate—twenty dollars in silver coins.

-Private Bram (short for Abram) was from Virginia; his momma was still there awaiting money to travel to Texas.
+Private Bram (short for Abram) was from Virginia.
+His momma was still there awaiting his money; to travel to Texas.
 But it wasn’t easy making currency for his momma.
 He had become handicapped while on a job at the fort.

-Recently, Bram’s leg became permanently injured.
+Recently, Bram’s leg had become permanently injured.
 He could walk, but he was slow.
-So his road job lately had been a sitting one.
+So, his road job lately had been a sitting one.

-Strike.
-Turn.
-Strike.
-Turn.
-Road building involved blasting and clearing the routes.
-Some say that telegraph lines and roads banished Comanches of West Texas, more than any other military tactic.
+Strike, turn, strike, turn—road building involved; drilling, blasting and clearing routes.
+Some say that the soldiers’ telegraph lines and roads banished West Texan Comanches, more than any other military tactic.

-The cook would let them switch blasting powder for pepper and sugar for salt in the mess hall.
+The cook let them switch blasting powder for pepper, and sugar for salt, in the mess hall.

 At Camp Charlotte, fifty miles west of the fort, the pranks were limited to tents and campfires.

-No one could forget the time when Bram used grass roots to form fake spiders to put into bedding.
-And once, Bram hollowed out a rotten apple; then enclosed a live grasshopper inside.
+No one could forget the time when Bram used grass roots to form fake spiders—to put into bedding.
+And once, Bram hollowed out a rotten apple; then he enclosed a live grasshopper inside.
 The wiggly apple became a prop in one of Bram’s comic acts.

 Bram was good with his hands.
-Hence he never wanted the sitting job while Lucent and Roy hit the peg.
+Hence, he never wanted the sitting job with Lucent and Roy hitting the peg.